Modeling and mitigating human annotation errors to design efficient stream processing systems with human-in-the-loop machine learning: Background

 The annotation task is typically multi-class for a variety of applications that adds task complexity and hence, cognitive demand on the annotator.
-Following an initial training period, the failure to attain agreement between annotators on a multi-class coding scheme, known as inter-rater reliability in the social sciences \citep{creswell_qualitative_2016} has been generally attributed to a flawed coding, rather than the cognitive challenge of learning the scheme and systematically applying it over time.
+Following an initial training period, the failure to attain agreement between annotators on a multi-class coding scheme, known as inter-rater reliability in the social sciences \citep{creswell_qualitative_2016} has been generally attributed to a flawed coding scheme, rather than the cognitive challenge of learning the scheme and systematically applying it over time.

 Similarly, for information scientists developing machine learning models for data analytics, the appreciation of annotation as a psychological process emerges from the requirement for annotating large training datasets over an extended period of time, where each judgment matters.
 Although human annotation is often regarded as a gold standard, information scientists have noted that class imbalance leads to difficulties in appropriately representing the minority class to help human annotators learn the class concepts \citep{grant_evaluation_2017, broder_problematic_2017}.
-Information scientists have also observed that annotation styles affect human annotation quality with respect to factors such as objectivity and descriptiveness \citep{cheng_how_2013}.
+Information scientists have also observed that annotation styles affect human annotation quality to factors such as objectivity and descriptiveness \citep{cheng_how_2013}.
 Furthermore, annotation expertise affects quality, particularly in difficult tasks \citep{hansen_quality_2013}.
-Item position (referred as ``annotation schedule''), cognitive demand, and attentional processes have been shown to lead to annotation error \citep{burghardt_quantifying_2018}.
-Missing from both theory and method for human annotation tasks is a framework to organize and investigate specific human error types in the annotation tasks of hybrid stream processing systems, where, unlike purely psychological research, the erroneous annotation of an individual item has consequences for the machine learning model to learn to automate the data annotation process.
+Item position with respect to its class concepts (referred to as ``annotation schedule''), cognitive demand, and attentional processes may lead to annotation error \citep{burghardt_quantifying_2018}.
+Missing from both theory and method for human annotation tasks is a framework to organize and investigate specific human error types in the annotation tasks of hybrid stream processing systems.
+Moreover, unlike purely psychological research, the erroneous annotation of an individual item has consequences for the machine learning model, which learns to automate the data annotation process.